schooltool-project/schooltool-book/source/user.rst

 Creating a User Account
 =======================

-All user accounts in the SchoolTool system are referred to as People.
-User roles, along with associated permissions and access privileges, may be provisioned by adding people to :ref:`groups`.
+All user accounts in the SchoolTool system are referred to as People.  :ref:`roles`, along with associated permissions and access privileges, may be provisioned by adding people to :ref:`groups`.

 To create a new Person account, you must be logged in as a member of **Clerks** or **Site Managers**.
 Select the **School** tab at the top of the page, then click on **People** to end up here:

    .. image:: images/user-0.png

 Under **Add** in the sidebar, you have shortcuts for some common Groups, such as **School Administrators, Students,** and **Teachers**.
-Selecting the generic user role, **Person**, allows you to choose a different primary Group, or no Group, for the new user account.
+Selecting the generic user role, **Person**, allows you to choose a different initial Group, or no Group, for the new user account.
 We'll just use the basic **Add: Person** form this time:

    .. image:: images/user-1.png